XRPLF/xrpl-dev-portal/docs/concepts/tokens/fungible-tokens/authorized-trust-lines.md

 ## Reserves

 Trust lines are ledger objects that require a reserve of 2 XRP each.
-To help new users get started, the reserve amoutns are waived for the first 2 trust lines you create for a new account.
+To help new users get started, the reserve amounts are waived for the first 2 trust lines you create for a new account.
 Fund your new account with 10 XRP and create your new trust lines.
 If you have more than 10 XRP in your account, up to 4 XRP are reserved for your first 2 trust lines.
-If you later remove the trust line, the reserves are freed up for future use.
+If you remove the trust line later, the reserves are freed up for future use.

 ## With Stablecoin Issuing